panwauu/tac-with-bug/README.md

 - On Mac the easiest way is [Postgres.app](https://postgresapp.com).

 - On Ubuntu you can install the psql CLI only (without the postgres server).
-Sadly the version is only postgres 12 but it did not lead to problems up to now.

   ```
   sudo apt install postgresql-client